Yeb02/CUDA_MoEv/README.md

-# CUDA_MoEv
+# MOdular EVolution

-A 2 loops learning algorithm.
-Black box optimization, so it can be applied to any problem, even those requiring collaborating agents.
+A 2 loops meta-learning black box algorithm.
+Can be applied to any problem, even those requiring interacting agents.
+Is best suited for tasks requiring memory and in-environment learning.
 Instances of the problem to be solved will be refered to as *trials*.
-Trials do not return rewards at each step, but only a *score* at the end.
+Trials need not return rewards at each step, but only a *score* at the end.

-## Agent local rules
+### Agent local rules

 The agents use local learning rules to learn during their lifetime.
 Hebbian rules + modulated eligibility traces were supported (ABCD_ETA, or SPRAWL_PRUNE), but are not updated anymore so they may not compile.
 Currently, the learning rule is a modulated version of predictive coding.